 There are two main differences between the approach of Dr Michael Hsieh, and the approaches of many other practitioners.
 First, is testing.

 Michael Hsieh uses microbiome analysis to supplement testing of patients, especially if they have culture negative infections.
 He also uses Expanded Quantitative Urine Culture (EQUC), which has been shown to be much more accurate than a standard urine culture.

 Second, there is a difference in Dr Hsieh’s therapeutic approach.
 While antibiotics are still a mainstay for treatment and prevention, he also tends to recommend non-antibiotic alternatives that have reasonable data in favor of them.
 These include certain probiotics and certain cranberry products.

 Occasionally, Dr Hsieh sees his patients turn around very quickly.
 Some patients who have had multiple UTI episodes in a three to six month period, have changed their regimen and quickly become symptom free.

 Unfortunately, this is not typical.
 Most patients require six months or longer of management, before a resolution of their symptoms.
 Dr Hsieh reports that around 80% of his recurrent UTI patients do recover completely.

-The standard form of treatment for UTIs is antibiotics, but there are circumstances in which UTI patients do not respond to antibiotics.
+The standard form of treatment for UTIs is antibiotics.
+Antibiotic resistance is becoming more prevalent in the UTI community, but there are other circumstances in which UTI patients do not respond to antibiotics.